 Daybook: Recent births in the Jackson County area

-BOYCE , Cora M. and Ryan S., of Jackson, a daughter, Mackenzy Marie, born November 22, 8 pounds, 7 ounces at Henry Ford Allegiance Health.
-Grandparents are Loretta and Scott Boyce of Stockbridge, Tammy and Gary Spicer of Horton, and Melaney and Greg Wells of Hillsdale.
+BROWN , Ashley S., and RAYMOND , Joshua J., of Spring Arbor, a daughter, Gabriella Grace Brown, born December 2, 6 pounds, 8 ounces at Henry Ford Allegiance Health.
+Grandparents are Mary and Charles Brown of Spring Arbor, John Raymond of Springport, and Annie Kerr of Jackson.

 Start the conversation, or Read more at MLive.com.